Palak03singh/TPSclassifier/README.md

 # **Technical support:**
 Email to – palak03singh@gmail.com, fkhan.cimap@csir.res.in
 # **Referencing:**
-Currently no manuscript is available to cite for this tool, instead you can cite the link directly as “Singh, P. and Khan, F. https://github.com/Palak03singh/TPSclassifier"
+Currently no manuscript is available to cite for this tool, instead you can cite the link directly as “Singh, P., Khan, F., Khatoon, K., Rahman, L.U. https://github.com/Palak03singh/TPSclassifier"